zineos/aimet/Docs/techniques/qat.rst

         **Step 1: Setup**

-        Create a :class:`QuantizationSimModel` for your pre-trained PyTorch model per :ref:`Step 1 <quantsim-qat-setup>`.
+        Create a :class:`QuantizationSimModel` for your pre-trained PyTorch model per :ref:`Step 1 <techniques-qat-setup>`.
 Do not use DataParallel mode.

         **Step 2: Compute encodings**

-        Compute quantization encodings for the model per :ref:`Step 2 <quantsim-qat-encodings>`.
+        Compute quantization encodings for the model per :ref:`Step 2 <techniques-qat-encodings>`.
 Do not use a forward function that moves the model to multi-gpu and back.

         **Step 2.5 (additional step)**